 Rihanna voiced some of her new CD in Milwaukee

-R&B singer Rhianna releases her fifth album, "Loud," tomorrow on Def Jam Records, and Spin Magazine predicts it will sell millions of copies.
+R&B singer Rihanna releases her fifth album, "Loud," tomorrow on Def Jam Records, and Spin Magazine predicts it will sell millions of copies.

 That means potentially millions of people will read in the credits that two of the record's 11 songs -- "Cheers (Drink to That)" and the ballad "California King Bed" -- were recorded at The Burst Collective's Tosa village studio Burst HQ back in August.

 Both songs were produced by the Orlando, Fla.-based duo The Runners.